aspect-build/rules_ts/docs/transpiler.md

 `tsc` can do transpiling along with type-checking.
 This is the simplest configuration without additional dependencies.
 However, it's also the slowest.

-> Note that rules_ts used to recommend a "Persistent Worker" mode to keep the `tsc` process running
-> as a background daemon, however this introduces correctness issues in the build and is no longer
-> recommended.
-As of rules_ts 2.0, the "Persistent Worker" mode is no longer enabled by default.

 To choose this option for a single `ts_project`, set `transpiler = "tsc"`.
 You can run `npx @bazel/buildozer 'set transpiler "tsc"' //...:%ts_project` to set the attribute on all `ts_project` rules.